 Watering and humidity

-The frequency of watering depends on where you keep it.
+Watering frequency depends on where you keep it.
 The warmer it is, the more it needs water.
-To know exactly, take the pot in your hand and, if it’s easy, put the orchid for a few minutes in a pot of water.
+To know exactly, take the pot in your hand and, if it’s easy, put the orchid for a few minutes in a bigger water pot.
 When it stops bubbling, remove it and allow the water to drain before putting it back.
 Don’t let water to stay at the base of the plant.
 It would be good if the water wouldn’t be so mineralized.
-The best water to use for orchids is rain water, and water the plant in the morning.
+The best water to use for orchids is rain water.
+Water your orchid only in the morning.

 Cutting the rods, and transplanting the orchids